grisuno/LazyOwn/COMMANDS.md

     >>> do_bloodyAD("")

 ## evilwinrm
-Executes the Evil-WinRM tool to attempt authentication against the specified target.
+Execute the Evil-WinRM tool for authentication attempts on a specified target using either password or hash.

-This function performs the following actions:
+This function provides the following functionality:
-1. Checks if the provided target host (`rhost`) is valid.
+1. Validates the specified target host (`rhost`).
-2. If the `line` argument is "pass", it searches for credential files with the pattern `credentials*.txt` and allows the user to select which file to use for executing the command.
+2. If `line` is "pass", searches for credential files with the pattern `credentials*.txt`, prompts the user to optionally pass a PowerShell script, and iterates over the credentials to attempt authentication.
-3. If `line` is not "pass", it prints an error message indicating the correct usage.
+3. If `line` is "hash", verifies the existence of a hash file, prompts for the username (default is Administrator), and attempts authentication using the specified hash.
+4. If `line` is neither "pass" nor "hash", displays a usage error.

 Parameters:
-line (str): A command argument to determine the action.
+line (str): Command argument specifying the authentication method.
-            If "pass", the function searches for credential files and authenticates using the selected file.
+            - "pass": Searches for credential files and authenticates using passwords.
+            - "hash": Authenticates using a hash file.
-            If not "pass", it prints an error message with usage instructions.
+            If neither "pass" nor "hash" is provided, an error message with usage instructions is displayed.

 Returns:
 None